restorecommerce/charts/README.md

 It uses the [helmfile](https://github.com/roboll/helmfile) tool to specify all releases and their values.

+## Security

+There are the following hard coded keys that you want to change in your values:

+- Access key of the S3 compatible store Cloudserver.

 ## Development

 It is suggested that you utilize [`direnv`](https://direnv.net/) together with [`devbox`](https://www.jetify.com/devbox) to ease the package management process.